E-Aghegho/Hambot/README.md

 pip install collections

 ```
+## Usage (hambot.ipynb)
+1. Clone or download this repository.
+2. Save the script (hambot.ipynb) in your desired location.
+3. Upload it from your desired location into your Jupyter Notebook.

+##Tips
+- Ensure you have the necessary libraries (```collections```, ```random```) installed within your Jupyter environment.
+- Use the "Kernel" menu in Jupyter to restart the kernel if you encounter any errors.

 ## Usage (hambot.py)
 1. Clone or download this repository.
 2. Save the script (hambot.py) in your desired location.